 “The disturbing part of it is after he exited the plane he changed clothes and tried to hide in one of the shops in the Charlotte airport.
 When the police found him and asked him what his name was, he gave them an alias name but when they went back to the manifest that name was not on that flight.”

 Several days after the incident, the Enquirer reported that Cincinnati suspended Davis with pay from Sept.
-15 through 27.
+15-27.
 In a statement, Cincinnati athletic director Mike Bohn said “we immediately took proactive measures and suspended him from his duties while we took additional steps to ascertain more information.
 We could not substantiate the allegations at that time.”
-Davis returned to work for the 2017-2018 season.
+Davis returned to work for the 2017-18 season.

 Rather than be fired by the school, Davis resigned.
-According to the Enquirer, he wrote a two-sentence resignation letter to Bohn and sent it at 10:51pm, just 69 minutes before it went into effect.
-The school has not explained why they chose to say that Davis had retired when he had actually resigned.
+According to the Enquirer, he wrote a two-sentence resignation letter to Bohn and sent it at 10:51pm, just 69 minutes before his termination went into effect.
+The school has not explained why it chose to say that Davis had retired when he had actually resigned.

 – – – – – –